YosefHayim/iitc-b/november-2024/02-11-2024-big-api-project/README.md

 ## Introduction

-Welcome to the API documentation for managing users, projects, and tasks.
+Welcome to the API documentation for managing **Users**, **Projects**, and **Tasks**.
 This API allows you to create, read, update, and delete users, projects, and tasks.
 Below you will find detailed information on each endpoint, including required parameters, request examples, expected responses, error handling, and FAQs.

 ## Base URL